 Taste, personal requirements, practicality and budget all come into question when selecting which treatments you wish to apply.
 But where to begin?
-The world of garden finishes can be a daunting place for those without prior knowledge or experience.
+The world of garden finishes, like furniture can be a daunting place for those without prior knowledge or experience.
 It’s fortunate that we’re the wood finishing experts, then.
 And we thrive on passing on our knowledge to those in need.

 Oil-based based treatments are natural products, specifically designed to preserve and extend the life and vitality of a number of garden projects, such as decking, fences and summer houses.
 By penetrating and absorbing into the surface grain of the wood, they provide excellent coverage as well as ensuring a high level of durability against timber splitting, cracking and warping.
 They also offer protection against the effects of moisture, such as rot, mildew and other issues caused by fluctuating weather conditions.

 Available in both clear and coloured options, these treatments are built with a dedication towards heightening your outdoor living spaces in a manner that compliments what came before.
 Moreover, they work to actively enhance the natural grain and character of the wood, deeply nourishing it in the process.